-Is your compost pile not heating up properly?
-In that case, you are probably wondering why it happens, and what you can do about it.
+Did you start a compost pile that just won’t heat up?
+If so, you are probably wondering why it happens, and what you can do about it.

 So, why is your compost not heating up?
-Your compost will not heat up if it is too wet, too dry, too big, or too small.
+Your compost will not heat up if it the moisture is wrong (it can be too wet or too dry).
+The size of a compost pile also matters: it won’t heat up if it is too big or too small.
 A compost pile will also not heat up properly if it is lacking nitrogen, air (oxygen), or bacteria.

-As you can see, there are a lot of things that can slow down the composting process.
-However, if you are diligent, you should be able to address any issues in no time.
+An imbalance between “green” (nitrogen-rich) and “brown” (carbon-rich) materials can also prevent compost from heating up.
+As you can see, there are lots of things that can slow down the composting process.
+If you are diligent, you should be able to address these issues in no time.

 In this article, we’ll look at the reasons why your compost is not heating up, along with things you can do to make it heat up faster.